 People with a history of thyroid cancer, multiple endocrine neoplasia, serious chronic conditions, or those who are pregnant or breastfeeding should speak with a specialist before exploring any option in this category.
 Self-assessment is not enough here.

-Affiliate disclosure: this is a referral link.
-We may earn a commission if you proceed through the intake at no extra cost to you.
+Affiliate disclosure: we may earn a commission if you proceed through the referral link.

 Retatrutide is a real investigational drug with a genuinely different mechanism, real clinical trial data, and serious pharmaceutical backing.
 It is not a supplement, not a miracle product, and not available as a standard retail purchase.

 This site exists to explain that clearly.
 It is an independent editorial resource.
 It is not affiliated with Eli Lilly.
 It does not sell retatrutide.
-The referral link connects to a clinician-led telehealth intake process for people who want to explore whether they might qualify for supervised options.
+The referral link connects to Hume Care so eligible US adults can explore currently available clinician-led GLP-1 options.
+Hume Care does not offer retatrutide.

 If you are in the right situation, that intake path is worth understanding.
 If you are not, this page has given you enough to evaluate the next site you land on a lot more carefully.